Rocking Your Next Road Trip

 - Check the weather where you’re going and pack accordingly.
 I am always cold, so I tend to pack outfits that can be layered so I’m comfortable when it’s warm and then have a sweater for the cooler temps.

 - Pack less and utilize the space you have in your suitcase.
 Back in the day I would lug a huge suitcase around and pack extra outfits.
-I broke that habit quickly after we started traveling in Europe and found that a lot of places didn’t have escalators or even elevators.
-Spaces were also very tight.
+I broke that habit quickly after we started traveling in Europe and found that tight, busy streets coupled with old hotels that sometimes only have narrow stairways, did not work well with that.
 No bueno!
 Tip: I like to fold up my socks and underwear and put them inside of my packed shoes to save space.
 I also love using these cubes to help keep things separated and to protect my clothes from my shoes.

 Packing the Car